 Ostrinia nubilalis (European corn borer, ECB) have evolved in the temperate regions where it encounters favorable and unfavorable seasonal changes.
 During spring and summer, long day lengths (photoperiod) and warm temperatures favor continuous growth and development and the life cycle of ECB can be completed in fifty days.
 Beginning in the spring and under field conditions, diapausing larvae exit diapause, develop into pupae, and approximately 12 days later those pupae eclose as adults and eventually begin mating

-(Capinera and Department), 2000).
-Oviposition in sexually mature adults lasts approximately 14 days with females laying between 20 and 50 eggs each day and 400 to 600 eggs across its lifetime (Capinera and Department), 2000).
+(Capinera, 2000).
+Oviposition in sexually mature adults lasts approximately 14 days with females laying between 20 and 50 eggs each day and 400 to 600 eggs across its lifetime (Capinera, 2000).
 The flattened, scale like eggs are usually deposited on the underside of leaves and hatch four to nine days after being laid.
 In the field, larvae proceed through six larval instars.
 Similar to many lepidopterans.
-Once larval growth is completed O. nubilalis larvae enter the wandering stage (Capinera and Department), 2000).
+Once larval growth is completed O. nubilalis larvae enter the wandering stage (Capinera, 2000).
 Wandering is characterized by the termination of feeding and the clearing of the larval gut in preparation for the next developmental step (Gelman and Hayes, 1982).
 As summer ends and fall begins, shorter photoperiods and lower temperatures become unfavorable to the continued growth and development of ECB.
 In the fall after the wandering stage ends competent larvae recognize the shorter photoperiod, suspend their development and enter diapause.

 Diapause is a state of increased stress tolerance, marked by developmental arrest and suppressed metabolic activity (Hahn and Denlinger, 2007; Tauber and Tauber, 1981).
 Photoperiods are latitude specific and have reliably cycled with seasonal changes.
 Because of its specificity, many animals in temperate regions rely on photoperiod cues to synchronize their life histories with their local environment to initiate diapause.
 Ahead of winter and during the final larval instar ECB become sensitive to photoperiod.
 When photoperiod reaches a critical threshold it initiates the diapause genotype and programs ECB larvae for diapause.
 Within O. nubilalis at least two different diapause genotypes exist with genetically different diapause lengths (Levy et al., 2015; Roelofs et al., 1985; Showers et al., 1975).
 The initiation of diapause leads to major physiological changes and alters the life history trajectory of European corn borer larvae.
 Diapausing larvae depend on predictable cues to initiate and terminate diapause.
 Climate change and warmer temperatures could affect the synchrony between European corn borer life history and its environment, and understanding these effects may be crucial to how we manage this pest.